Skip to main content

 Requests use the HTTP Authorization header to both authenticate and authorize operations.
 The Notion API accepts bearer tokens in this header.
-Bearer tokens are provided to you when you create an integration.
-If you're creating a public OAuth integration, the integration also receives bearer tokens each time a user completes the OAuth flow.
+Bearer tokens are provided to you when you create a connection.
+If you’re creating a public OAuth connection, the connection also receives bearer tokens each time a user completes the OAuth flow.

 curl 'https://api.notion.com/v1/users' \